AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-family-intro.1.md

 ## Will the person be bringing a partner or family members?

-There are different visas for different family circumstances.
+There are different visa conditions depending on your family circumstances.